ashutosh9951/atlan_lily/README.md

 | **High Availability**         | Requires Complex Configurations  | Built-in High Availability        | Built-in High Availability        | Requires Replica Sets for HA       | Built-in High Availability         |
 | **Use Case Suitability for Metadata** | Great for smaller datasets, scaling challenges | Less suitable for relational metadata, excellent for performance in writes | Less suitable for relational metadata, excellent perf | Suitable for flexible metadata, consistency trade-offs | **Excellent for scalable, consistent, relational metadata** |

 The selection of CockroachDB is primarily justified by its strengths of relational databases with the scalability and resilience demands of a modern metadata platform.
-Its transactional guarantees and SQL interface simplify development and ensure data integrity, while its distributed nature provides the necessary scalability and high availability to accommodate growing metadata volumes and ensure continuous operation.
+Its transactional guarantees and SQL interface simplify development and ensure data integrity, while its distributed nature provides the necessary scalability and high availability to accommodate growing metadata volumes.

 However we will need to dig deep into the query patterns and benchmarks for our system to make the right choice, for example we might prefer cassandra for its excellent write performances if we dont need complex query patterns.
 Similarily dynamo is very performant,scalable but it restricts us to AWS.